How to read your 401k statement

-Statements can be overwhelming and filled with incomprehensible jargon, but knowing what to look for can make reviewing your statements a quick and painless process.
-The layout of your statements can vary by company, but they will all feature the same basic information.
+Your 401k statement could be overwhelming and filled with incomprehensible jargon, but knowing what to look for can make reviewing your statements a quick and painless process.
+The layout can vary by company, but they will all feature the same basic information.

-Your “account summary” will feature your account balances, the things you’re currently invested in (often called your holdings or asset allocation), and a summary of recent transactions.
+Your “account summary” will feature your account balances, the funds, etc. you’re currently invested in (often called your holdings or asset allocation), and a summary of recent transactions.

 Your recent transactions section should indicate any purchases or sales of assets, as well as contributions to and withdrawals from the account.
 You should keep an eye on this section to make sure nothing strange appears (e.g., large sales of stocks or bonds, selling and then buying the same stock, or cash withdrawals you don’t remember taking).